ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/generics.md

 @Rezolver.IMemberBindingBehaviour to the @Rezolver.Targets.GenericConstructorTarget when it is created (either by the constructors or the aforementioned factory methods), then that behaviour will be used when the constructor is bound.

-Equally, container-specific <xref:Rezolver.IMemberBindingBehaviour>s injected via <xref:Rezolver.IContainerBehaviour>s will also be used as normal.
+Equally, container-specific <xref:Rezolver.IMemberBindingBehaviour>s that are set through the options API will also be used automatically.

 Refer to the topic for detailed examples on how to use member binding.